healem/bbb/DESIGN.md

     - Would need multiple plugin frameworks?
 - Need to be re-entrant to allow for asynchronous task execution
 - Tasks are run as a user that belongs to a tenant(s)

-##Events/Alarms:
+- Task addressed/named: device.pluginInstance.task

+#Events/Alarms:
 - Event/Alarm service
 - Plugins register for notification (over AMQP?)
   - Framework handles AMQP to event handler translation so plugins dont need to know AMQP
   - Framework registers plugin with rules engine for event notification
 - Rules engine is always notified
-- Event/Alarm definitions in json, delivered with plugin?
+- Event/Alarm definitions in json
+    - delivered with plugin
+    - events belong to 1 or more categories (for easy glob registration)
+      - arbitrarily defined, with some standard ones (security, occupancy, temp, etc)
+    - internationalized - json file per language
+    - event addressed/named: device.pluginInstance.event
 - Events trigger and clear alarms

-##User Multitenancy, RBAC, Audit trail, authentication, permissions
+#User Multitenancy, RBAC, Audit trail, authentication, permissions
 - Should be able to create multiple tenants with access to certain objects
 - Users get roles that give access to certain objects
 - Plugin framework handles permissions and tenancy